The hip as the second largest joint in the human body

 Hip pain at night: menopause is often the cause

-While everyday life often offers a lot of distraction, sometimes certain pains only appear at night.
-Here again, the causes can be very varied.
-If the pain occurs at night in women who are currently going through menopause, then a drop in estrogen may be the cause.
+While everyday life often offers a lot of distraction, sometimes certain pains only become apparent at night.
+Here too, the causes can be very varied.
+If the pain occurs at night in women who are going through the menopause then a drop in oestrogen may be the cause.
 The hormonal changes during this time increase the risk of bone loss.
-Estrogens have the important role of supplying the synovial membranes and the connective tissue around the joints with fluid and promoting blood circulation.
-A decrease in this hormone leads to an undersupply, the joints stiffen and become more immobile.
-In addition, estrogens have an anti-inflammatory effect.
-If the concentration of estrogen in the body decreases, the risk of inflammatory diseases such as arthritis increases.
+Oestrogens play an important role in supplying the synovial membranes and connective tissue around the joints with fluid and promoting blood circulation.
+A drop in this hormone leads to an undersupply, the joints stiffen and become more immobile.
+Oestrogens also have an anti-inflammatory effect.
+If the oestrogen concentration in the body decreases, the risk of inflammatory diseases such as arthritis increases.

 Hip pain & pregnancy: these are the alarm signals